nuntiodev/softcorp-proto/README.md

-# Nuntio Proto
+# Softcorp Proto
-This project contains protobuf files used in the *Nuntio* project.
+This project contains protobuf files used in the *Softcorp* projects.